y11en/pattern/README.md

 If the initializer expression isn't a variant (i.e. doesn't have an indexed form of `operator is`), then `^` is a no-op, and pattern matching does business as usual.

-My opinion is that much of the power of the pattern matching proposal is left on the table, by not making available to variant types.
+My opinion is that much of the power of the pattern matching proposal is left on the table, by not making its semantics available to a variant's active member.

 Could we treat variants generically without a special operator?
 Certainly.
 Is that too permissive?
 I don't really know.
 A special operator creates the distinction between an object and the thing it contains.
-On the other hand, implicitly generating switches over variant members to capture the power of pattern matching erases this distinction.
-Maybe it's better, but it is more like the behavior of a dynamic language than C++, the emperor of statically-typed languages.
+On the other hand, relying on implicitly-generated switches over variant members capture the power of pattern matching, but this erase this type distinction.
+Maybe the latter approach is better, but it's more like the behavior of a dynamic language than it is like C++, emperor of statically-typed languages.

 The story for `std::any` is worse.
 There's no way to figure out what an `any` holds.
 It can literally hold anything.
 Even in theory, there's no way to test the contents of `any` against constraints, against destructure patterns, or really utilize any of the advanced features in the pattern matching proposal.
 I don't think effort should be spent to support `any`.